niklasf/liglicko2/research/README.md

 Replaying the entire history of Lichess encounters takes a long time, but I don't know how to avoid it.

-* The observed period of time should be long, because rating periods are on the scale of months.
+* The observed period of time should be long, because optimial rating periods may or may not be on the scale of months.
+* The observed period of time should be long, because long-term changes of rating distributions may be an important effect.
+* The observed period should cover important changes, like the introduction of quick pairing pools at the start of 2017.
 * Its not clear that sampling players does not introduce bias (for example, how often players around a specific rating meet).